Conservative Party of Canada: In opposition (2004–2006)

 Two months after Harper's election as leader, Prime Minister Paul Martin called a general election for June 28, 2004.

 For the first time since the 1993 election, a Liberal government would have to deal with an opposition party that was generally seen as being able to form government.
 The Liberals attempted to counter this with an early election call, as this would give the Conservatives less time to consolidate their merger.
 During the first half of the campaign, polls showed a rise in support for the new party, leading some pollsters to predict the election of a minority Conservative government.
 Momentum stalled after several Conservative candidates made controversial remarks about homosexuality, official bilingualism and abortion, allowing the Liberal Party to warn of a "hidden agenda".
-Ultimately, Harper's new Conservatives emerged from the election with a larger parliamentary caucus of 99 MPs while the Liberals were reduced to a minority government of 135 MPs, twenty short of a majority.
+Ultimately, Harper's new Conservatives emerged from the election with a much larger parliamentary caucus of 99 MPs while the Liberals were reduced to a minority government of 135 MPs, twenty short of a majority.

 In 2005, some political analysts such as former Progressive Conservative pollster Allan Gregg and Toronto Star columnist Chantal Hébert suggested that the then-subsequent election could result in a Conservative government if the public were to perceive the Tories as emerging from the party's founding convention (then scheduled for March 2005 in Montreal) with clearly defined, moderate policies with which to challenge the Liberals.
 The convention provided the public with an opportunity to see the Conservative Party in a new light, appearing to have reduced the focus on its controversial social conservative agenda.
 It retained its fiscal conservative appeal by espousing tax cuts, smaller government, and more decentralization by giving the provinces more taxing powers and decision-making authority in joint federal-provincial programs.
 The party's law and order package was an effort to address rising homicide rates, which had gone up 12% in 2004.

 On November 24, 2005, Harper introduced a motion of no confidence which, with the backing of the other two opposition parties, passed on November 28, 2005.
 This resulted in an election scheduled for January 23, 2006.
 The Conservatives started off the first month of the campaign by making a series of policy-per-day announcements, which included a Goods and Services Tax reduction and a child-care allowance.
 These announcements played to Harper's strengths as a policy wonk, as opposed to the 2004 election and summer 2005 where he tried to overcome the perception that he was cool and aloof.
 Though his party showed only modest movement in the polls, Harper's personal approval numbers, which had always trailed his party's significantly, began to rise.
 In addition, the party also received more newspaper endorsements than in 2004.

 On January 23, 2006, the Conservatives won 124 seats, compared to 103 for the Liberals.
 The results made the Conservatives the largest party in the 308-member House of Commons, enabling them to form a minority government.